JohnVinyard/experiments/growing-gan-audio/README.md

 ## Future Investigations

+- While noisy, the samples _do_ have some musical structure, and sound piano-like.
+Is it possible to add an additional, explicit penalty for overly noisy samples?
+Would the discriminator benefit from seeing a spectrogram instead of the raw audio samples?
 - It's unclear whether learning progressively higher sampling rates has any benefit.
 A future experiment will compare these results to a vanilla WGAN-GP implementation for audio.